AxelBackman/Tournament-App/README.md

 Project leader:
 Planned and structured the group into teams and set up meetings.
 Drove engagement and collaboration for all members

 Scrum master: Held "daily" scrums on mondays, wednesdays and fridays.
-My work involved structuring scrum meetings and sprints to sustain plans towards development goals, and enabled everyone to get their voice heard.
+My work involved structuring scrum meetings and sprints in to sustainable plans towards development goals, and enabled everyone to get their voice heard.

 Development team:
 Responsiblity driven Design - laying the foundation for majority of classes in the backend, their responsobilities and dependencies.